german-in-austria/transcribe/README.md

 `docker build -t transcribe . && docker run transcribe -p 8080:80`

-If you want to connect to a remote back end that requires HTTPS-enabled clients, use `sudo npm run dev` to run it on port 443.
+## Development

+- The `dev` command starts a HTTPS server with a self-signed certificate.
+That means you must instruct your browser to accept that certificate.
+In Chrome 92, this can be done by typing `thisisunsafe`, when the browser displays the warning.

+- The main application state is primarily stored and manipulated in class instances, such as `transcript.class.ts` and `transcript-audio.class.ts`.
+Most methods are static, and implemented as quasi-reducers.

+- The application includes a small static web server, which serves double-duty as a WebSocket-based event bus for distributing transactions.
+This is used to enable real time synching between the clients.

+## Testing

+- The app only includes e2e tests.
+They can be run in headless mode with `npm run test` and in interactive mode with `npm run test:interactive`

 ## Spin-Offs (Work-In-Progress)

 ### JavaScript Ogg Bitstream Parser

 Parses Ogg Headers and Ogg Pages in JS.
 Useful for working with large OGG files that are impractical to decode all at once.
-More Info here: <https://www.xiph.org/ogg/doc/framing.html>
+More Info here: <https://www.xiph.org/ogg/doc/framing.html>.

 ### AudioBuffer to SVG Waveform conversion library